How Sustainable is Your Circular Economy?

 Water Savings — (Image by Author)

-With longer rental periods, items' availability for a rental is dropping.
+With longer rental periods, items' availability for rental is dropping.

 You are then losing the flexibility needed to absorb demand's variability.